martijndeh/react-native-region-monitor/README.md

 Registers a callback to be invoked whenever a user enters or exits a region.
 The callback is invoked with an `event` argument which contains `didEnter` and `didExit` booleans and a `region` object which contains an `identifier` property.
 The radius and center location are not available on the region object.

-Both in the simulator and on an actual device it might take some seconds up till some minutes before a region change is noticed by iOS.
+Both in the simulator and on an actual device it might take some seconds up till some minutes before a region change is noticed.

 This method returns a function which you should invoke when you want to unregister the callback, for example, in your app's `componentWillUnmount`.